oguda55/Phase-Three-Project/README.md

 Build a classification model that can predict whether a customer is likely to churn, based on their behavioral and account-related data.

 ####  **Objective**
+- To determine distribution of the churn
+- To establish correlation matrix for numerical features
+- To determine relationship of churn in relation to important features
 - To predict whether a customer will "soon" stop doing business with SyriaTel telecommunications company.
 - To find a way to prevent customer churn.
 - To find a way of reducing revenue loss incase of customer churn.